 While it is not a programmer, knowing the effect of using the header converter is important in controlling signal integrity.
 The impedance of the header converter board is not controlled and contains stubs for each of the two unused connectors.
-For this reason, one of the ribbon cables used with the header converter must be as short as is physically possible to limit reflections.
-When using the header converter, we recommend that the wide ribbon cable connecting the socket module to the header converter be the short cable.
-Tools and materials for building the wide ribbon cables are readily available so this is the easier cable to build.
+For this reason, one of the ribbon cables used with the header converter must be as short as physically possible to limit reflections.
+When using the header converter, Microsemi recommends that the wide ribbon cable connecting the socket module to the header converter be the short cable.
+Tools and materials for building the wide ribbon cables are readily available making it the easier cable to build.

-What Should My Board Design Look Like to Match the Programmer(s)?
+How Should the Board Design Look Like to Match the Programmer(s)?

 To minimize reflections at the cable to board interface, the impedance of the JTAG traces must match the cable impedance.
-The JTAG traces should be routed with 100ohm traces.
+The JTAG traces should be routed with 100 $\Omega$ traces.
 The most critical traces are the TCK signal and the RCK signal.

-Note that RCK is not used with FlashPro or FlashPro Lite, so terminating it is not necessary if only using these programmers.
+Note: RCK is not used with FlashPro or FlashPro Lite, so terminating it is not necessary if only using these programmers.

-An option if you are unable to match the cable impedance because of your board stack-up, is to buffer the JTAG signals at the programming header and terminate the buffer inputs in the cable's characteristic impedance.
+If you are unable to match the cable impedance because of your board stack-up, another option is to buffer the JTAG signals at the programming header and terminate the buffer inputs in the cable's characteristic impedance.
 The output of the buffer can then drive whatever impedance trace your board stack-up dictates.
 This option is shown in Figure 5.

-This buffer can either be on your board or it can be an adapter that s into the programming header.
+This buffer can either be on your board or it can be an adapter that plugs into the programming header.
 You may still need to terminate the buffered clock signals to match the impedance of your board traces.
-Treat TCK and RCK as 200 MHz clocks in your layout and you should be safe.
+Treat TCK and RCK as 200 MHz clocks in your layout to be safe.